saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 <video id="B-IV9Sog2vw"></video>

-### Example Code

-You can copy [example of the project code here](https://github.com/walkerlj0/Quickstart_Android/tree/master/Mod2/2.03), or create your own project with the instructions below.
-Make sure that you [add Maven support](https://www.jetbrains.com/help/idea/convert-a-regular-project-into-a-maven-project.html) if you use a copy of the code.

 ### Appium Capabilities
-You can see an [example of the project code here.](https://github.com/walkerlj0/Quickstart_Android/tree/master/Mod2/2.03).
-You can either fork this code, or follow the steps in this module to copy & create the same project code.

 The first thing you need to know is which capabilities are required to run a test using Appium and a local Android Device: